livegnik/2way-poc-design/README.md

 ### 17.10 What ties these examples together

 These examples are illustrative.
-They show that once identity, permissions, ordering, validation, and denial-of-service controls live below the application layer (in Identity, Graph, Permission, State, Sync, and DoS Guard Managers), whole classes of workloads become feasible without trusted backends.
+They show that once identity, permissions, ordering, validation, and denial-of-service controls live below the application layer (in Auth, Graph, ACL, State, Network, and DoS Guard Managers), whole classes of workloads become feasible without trusted backends.
 Centralized systems concentrate authority; many peer-to-peer systems lack structure.
 2WAY works because every node enforces the same structure locally while letting developers decide how to model meaning on top.

 ---